folio-org/folio-org.github.io/community/which-forum.md

   [FOLIO Communication Spaces](https://wiki.folio.org/display/COMMUNITY/FOLIO+Communication+Spaces).

 - Decisions need to be recorded in an appropriate place.
-  Sometimes that will be the Issue Tracker, sometimes as Discuss topics.
+  Sometimes that will be the Issue Tracker, sometimes as Discuss topics, sometimes it will be as a position paper on the wiki.

 - Use well-chosen words for topic titles and introductory sections.
   This will make it easier to later list and search.